yifeikong/garage/doc/book/quick-start/_index.md

 RUST_LOG=garage=trace garage server
 ```

-Log level `info` is recommended for most use cases.
+Log level `info` is the default value and is recommended for most use cases.
 Log level `debug` can help you check why your S3 API calls are not working.

-## Checking that Garage runs correctly
+### Checking that Garage runs correctly

 The `garage` utility is also used as a CLI tool to configure your Garage deployment.
 It uses values from the TOML configuration file to find the Garage daemon running on the